WIRELESS POLICY FOR EAST TENNESSEE STATE UNIVERSITY

 Certain infrastructure resources need to be established before a comprehensive effort to regulate wireless networks on ETSU campus can be attempted.
 Some of the infrastructure needs include:

 3.1.1 Current Infrastructure Analysis

 3.1.2 Essential Development

-Following are some of the development activities that need to be conducted by OIT before a coherent WLAN plan can be implemented:
+Following are some of the development activities that need to be conducted by ITS before a coherent WLAN plan can be implemented:

 3.2 Roles and Responsibilities

 3.2.1 ITS will:

 3.2.2 ETSU Departments through their Department Chair will: